nsolanki0/muc1-kmer-diagnostics/README.md

 ## Computational workflow

-The overall computational workflow is:
+The overall computational workflow using the simulated data is:

 ```text
 Reference genome